jasoncolburne/arad/documentation/design/README.md

 By restricting reader instance access to the application database to read-only, we prevent our most exposed service from being able to modify application data.

-By isolating the user database, we prevent a compromised administrator, reviewer or reader instance from modifying sensitive data.
-We also prevent exfiltration of hashed passwords by a compromised administrator, reviewer or reader instance.
+By isolating the user database, we prevent a compromised `administrator`, `reviewer` or `reader` instance from modifying sensitive data.
+We also prevent exfiltration of hashed passwords by a compromised `administrator`, `reviewer` or `reader` instance.

+Similarly, for sensitive refresh tokens, only the `identity` service will access them (using the cache).

 ![Arad](./assets/arad-simple.png)